sunil-c/workoutapp/README.md

 ## Overview
-This app started with the Google Web Starter kit.
+This app is written entirely in Javascript.

 ## Quickstart